supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_06_Upgrade_and_migrate_Windows Server.md

 1. Connect to **SEA-SVR2**, and then, if needed, sign in as **CONTOSO\\Administrator** with the password **Pa55w.rd**.

+   >**Note**: In case of disconnection of the server, please deallocate and start the resources.

 1. On **SEA-SVR2**, start Microsoft Edge, and access a customized version of the QuickStart template at **[Create a new Windows VM and create a new AD Forest, Domain and DC](https://github.com/az140mp/azure-quickstart-templates/tree/master/application-workloads/active-directory/active-directory-new-domain)**.

 1. On the **Create a new Windows VM and create a new AD Forest, Domain and DC** page, select **Deploy to Azure**.
 This will automatically redirect the browser to the **Create an Azure VM with a new AD Forest** page in the Azure portal.